-Suspensions will be included in attendance.
-Teachers will determine if suspended students have the opportunity to make-up the missed work on a case by case basis.
+Suspensions shall be included, but suspended students shall have the opportunity to make-up the missed work.
 An absence is either lawful or unlawful.

-Absences that are lawful, and therefore excusable, shall be governed in accordance with the laws of the State of Georgia and the rules and regulations of the State Department of Education and local policy.
+Absences that are lawful and therefore excusable shall be governed in accordance with the laws of the State of Georgia and the rules and regulations of the State Department of Education and local policy.
 Lawful excuses shall include personal illness of a student, serious illness or death in the student's immediate family reasonably necessitating absence, special and recognized religious holidays observed by student's faith mandate or order of government agency and school related functions previously approved by the principal or other appropriate official.

-Parents may keep their child out for other reasons, but such an absence shall be deemed unlawful or unexcused.
+Parents may keep their child out for other reasons, but such an absence shall be deemed unlawful.
 Class work missed due to unlawful absences cannot be made up.
 For any absence beyond five (5), the parent shall be required to provide a physician's note or other excuse from an acceptable or official third party justifying the absence.
-If a child leaves school before (or signs in after) 11:45, s/he is considered absent for the entire day.
+If a child leaves school before (or signs in after) 11:55 a.m., s/he is considered absent for the entire day.
 This is in accordance with Georgia Public Attendance laws.

-The school shall not allow a student to participate in any extra-curricular, clubs, cocurricular activities or cooperative work experience, if the student was not counted present for the school day or is suspended.
+The school shall not allow a student to participate in any extracurricular, co-curricular activities or cooperative work experience, if the student was not counted present for the school day or is suspended.